WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 You know what I’m talking about.
 You looked around the major banks, and then the medium-sized banks and the small ones.
 And you tried the banks where you do business and the others suggested by your friends or business associates.

-But after your long quest, you were unable to obtain any sort of a business credit card without having a personal guarantee.
+But after your long quest, you were unable to get any sort of a business credit card without a personal guarantee.

 There are more than 500 distinct business credit cards on the market but no more than fifty of them grant credit to businesses in the absence of a personal guarantee.
 Complicating matters, these cards are not publicized or granted to all interested consumers.